I briefly talked about setting healthy boundaries in the third part of my series on healing.

 Solution: If you want healthy emotional boundaries, clear out the house!
 Give his stuff away if he doesn’t want it.
 Change the bed.
 Make the house yours.
 I know these are not living things, but they are constant reminders of what was, triggering painful memories.
 Having your ex-spouse’s belongings all over your house can be a stumbling block to setting healthy boundaries.

-#6: The ex has too much access to you.
+#6: Your ex-spouse has too much access to you.

 This is closely linked to reason #4.
 It also really depends on whether being friends with your ex-spouse works for you.
 If it does, ignore everything else that I’m about to say.
 If it doesn’t, read on.